Videndum (LON:VID) Stock Price Down 22.3% – Should You Sell?

-A number of research firms have commented on VID.
-Shore Capital reissued a “hold” rating on shares of Videndum in a report on Friday, December 13th.
-Jefferies Financial Group reiterated a “buy” rating and issued a GBX 425 ($5.37) price target on shares of Videndum in a report on Monday, December 16th.
+VID has been the subject of several research analyst reports.
+Shore Capital reiterated a “hold” rating on shares of Videndum in a research note on Friday, December 13th.
+Jefferies Financial Group reiterated a “buy” rating and set a GBX 425 ($5.37) target price on shares of Videndum in a research note on Monday, December 16th.

 Videndum Company Profile